Uber and Self-Driving Cars

 What’s your first thought if you see a driverless car?
 Most of us are likely to gawk at the sight.
 We’re not accustomed yet to seeing an empty driver’s seat.
 It’s even a bit scary.
 High-tech stuff intimidates lots of people.
 We’re afraid — usually of things we can’t control and don’t understand.

 Instead, let’s try and be reasonable.
 Let’s allow science to work for us.
 What we need is an impartial and unemotional approach to the ways we allow technology to manage our lives.
-The question we should be asking is this: Are self-driven cars more safe or less safe than human-driven vehicles?
+The question we should be asking is this: Are self-driven cars safer or less safe than human-driven vehicles?
 This is the only answer that matters.

 Yes, a pedestrian killed by a self-driven car is a terrible incident.
 Joint public-private inquiry and oversight absolutely must be implemented that will improve if, not guarantee, safeguards.
 But let’s not get carried away here.
 How many pedestrians would have been killed by all the self-driven vehicles currently engaged in a trial phase throughout the United States had they been driven by humans, instead?

 Let’s acknowledge that accidents do happen.
 To err is human.
 Every time we get into a car, we risk the chance of dying.
 Moreover, walking on the street even entails some risk.
-It’s quite possible — even likely — that human drivers would have been responsible for more accidents had no self-driving cars been on the road.
+It’s quite possible — even likely — that human drivers would have been responsible for more accidents had no self-driving cars being on the road.
 Certainly, once this technology improves to an acceptable level, automated vehicles will be much safer than those with human drivers.

 Why do I believe this?